 Let Love And Friendship Reign Forever!

 The manner in which a Claddagh ring is worn also holds deep significance.
-If a person is engaged or married the ring should be worn on the left ring finger with the heart pointing inwards towards the wearer’s own heart.
+If a person is engaged or married the ring should be worn on the left hand, on the left ring finger with the heart pointing inwards towards the wearer's own heart.